FinnPL/Homelab-Setup/README.md

 Distributes secrets from Vault into the namespaces that need them.

 - **Backend:** Vault `kv` v2; charts read individual keys under `apps/*` with an `ExternalSecret`
-- **ClusterSecretStore** `vault-secret-store` authenticates with a projected ServiceAccount token (10 min) against Vault's `vieta-cluster` JWT mount — no static token lives in the cluster
+- **ClusterSecretStore** `vault-secret-store` authenticates with a projected ServiceAccount token (10 min) against Vault's `vieta-cluster` JWT mount, no static token lives in the cluster
 - See [Secrets & Identity](#secrets--identity) for the Vault side

 ### ArgoCD & Applications